recnepsbackwards/top_shot_helper/readme.md

 * Turn on Developer mode in the top right
 * Click "Load unpacked" on the top left
 * Navigate to the Top Shot Sniper folder that you previously unzipped
+    * Make sure you are on the lowest folder level of the Top Shot Sniper
 * Click "Select Folder"
 * You should now see Top Shot Sniper as a chrome extension